- Search The Registry

 In 2007, Marsalis received an honorary doctorate from Tulane University for his contributions to jazz and musical education.
 In 2008, Ellis Marsalis was inducted into The Louisiana Music Hall of Fame.
 The Ellis Marsalis Center for Music at Musicians' Village in New Orleans is named in honor of him.
 In 2010, The Marsalis Family released a live album titled Music Redeems, which was recorded at The John F. Kennedy Center for the Performing Arts in Washington, DC as part of the Duke Ellington Jazz Festival.
 All proceeds from the sale of the album go directly to the Ellis Marsalis Center for Music.
 Ellis Marsalis Jr. and his sons are group recipients of the 2011 NEA Jazz Masters Award.
 He can usually be seen performing on Fridays at Snug Harbor jazz bistro in New Orleans.

-on April 1, 2020, Ellis Marsalis, jazz pianist, teacher and patriarch of a New Orleans musical family that includes famed musician sons Wynton and Branford died.
+on April 1, 2020, Ellis Marsalis, jazz pianist, teacher, and patriarch of a New Orleans musical family died.
 He was 85.